cherrero42/BootCamp-Cybersecurity/ft_onion/README.md

 A web server with Docker that shows a webpage on the Tor network.

-•The service must have a static web page: a single index.html file.
-The page will be accessible through a url of the type xxxxxxxxx.onion.
+• The service must have a static web page: a single index.html file.
+The page is accessible through a url of the type xxxxxxxxx.onion

 • Nginx is used to configure the web server.